michodgs25/1-health/README.md

 ### Testing - iii.
 Logged into different devices and tested my site link; which worked as intended.
 ### Testing - iiii.
-Shared site link to course mentor, whom confirmed the link worked as intended.

-How the site looks on different mobile device screens was a major challenge of this project; especially having a horizontal menu bar.
-Using a bootstrap style collapse menu which was implemented to help users on mobile devices.

-Unfortunately the menu once on mobile devices ends up vertically and very far left which affect user experiecne but is still usuable.
-Different screen sizes is major test of the structural integrity, different screen sizes were explored using google developer tools.

-The content still flowed like it should down the page on mobile devices.
-But improvement can be made further with the content filling the screen and the naviagation bar shrinking to fit the which ever screen size it is on.
+Is it mobile friendly?
+Yes according to Google Test Tool: https://search.google.com/test/mobile-friendly?id=YCYiLZmaYPTNkRVsAGS0DA

 ## Testing the site on different screen sizes:

-The site is compatible with laptop and tablet screens, improvements to be made to mobile screen devices, used developer tools and the site is compatible with:
+The site is compatible with laptop and tablet screens, improvements to be made to mobile screen devices, used developer tools and the site is compatible with.

-### iphone 5/SE

-### Galaxy S5

-### Pixel 2

-### Pixel 2 XL

-### iphone 6/7/8

-### iphone 6/7/8 Plus

-### iphone X

-### iPad

-### ipad Pro

 ### Testing summary of device screens:
 The sites links and interactive media all works as intended, the logo stays in the same position across all screen sizes.
 Navigation is consistent.